 ArcelorMittal reports USD 1.9 bn net loss in Oct-Dec

-Global steel giant ArcelorMittal on Thursday reported a net loss of loss of USD 1.9 billion for the quarter ended December.
+Global steel giant ArcelorMittal on Thursday reported a net loss of USD 1.9 billion for the quarter ended December, with the company calling 2019 a "very tough year".
 The world's largest steel maker had posted a net income of USD 1.2 billion in the year-ago quarter, the company said in a statement.

 The company reported a "net loss attributable to equity holders of the parent" of USD 1.9 billion in the fourth quarter.
 ArcelorMittal follows January to December fiscal year.